kobus-v-schoor/dotgit/README.md

 # dotgit
-## A simple bash program to store and manage all your dotfiles (multiple hosts) in a single git repo
+## A simple bash program to store and manage all your dotfiles

-Using dotgit will allow you to effortlessly store all your dotfiles in a single git repo.
-Dotgit doesn't only do storage - it also manages your dotfiles between multiple computers and devices.
+Using dotgit will allow you to effortlessly store all your dotfiles in a single git repository. dotgit doesn't only do storage - it also manages your dotfiles between multiple computers and devices.

 ## Project goals
-* Make it possible to store different versions of the same file in a single repo, but also to
+* Make it possible to store different versions of the same file in a single repository, but also to
 * Make it possible to share the same file between more than one host/category
 * Make use of an intuitive filelist
 * Use (easy) one-liners to set up repository on new host